challenjour-1/The-4-Adventurers/README.md

 # The 4 Adventurers
+# - Gamer's Chain
+  -
-project po namin, wak kayo magulo
+project po namin, wag kayo magulo

 #TO DO
 - optimize
+- add details and storyline
+- add game system